gvwilson/thirdbit/fiction/maddy-roo/index.md

 waving its twig-thin arms to keep its balance as one of its rear wheels came up in the air.

-"Get outta here, you!" shouted the goat who had sounded the alarm.
+"Get outta here, you!" shouted the goat, picking up a rock and hurling it at the tricycle bot.
-Shirt tails flapping,
-he waved his arms at the bot as if trying to scare a goose back to its flock.

 Black dizzysmoke began spewing out of the canister on the tricycle bot's back.
 "Look out!"
 Maddy yelled.

 The goat didn't hear,
 or was too angry or too frightened to pay attention.
 He grabbed a rake that someone had left propped against a wall and charged at the bot.
 The bot reversed,
 tires squealing on the cobblestones.
-A belch of greasy black smoke rolled over the goat.
+A belch of black smoke rolled over the goat.
 He stumbled,
 looked around as if the whole world had suddenly gone strange, and fell to the ground unconscious.